Capital: Praia

 Along with funaná and batuque, tabanka was a symbol for the struggle for Cape Verdean independence.

-Taste cachupa. is a famous dish from the Cape Verde – a slow-cooked stew of corn (hominy), beans, cassava, sweet potato, fish or meat (sausage, beef, goat or chicken), and often morcela (blood sausage).
+Taste cachupa. is a famous dish from Cape Verde – a slow-cooked stew of corn (hominy), beans, cassava, sweet potato, fish or meat (sausage, beef, goat or chicken), and often morcela (blood sausage).
 Referred to as the country’s national dish, each island has its own regional variation.
 The version of the recipe called cachupa rica tends to have more ingredients than the simpler, cachupa pobre.